 Therefore, the CHALLENGERS, Richard D. Foley, Steve Nieman, Robert C. Osborne, MD and Terry K. Dayton are undertaking to provide you with this Proxy Statement and proxy card to enable you to vote on the CHALLENGERS who are running.
-In April 13 and April 16, 2004 letters to the Company-AAG, we asked the management to allow us to include the incumbent nominees on our proxy voting card, but they did not respond.
-Hence, lacking the management's permission, we have included only the CHALLENGERS on our proxy card.
+Only the CHALLENGERS will be listed on our proxy card.
 Unfortunately, there will be two proxy cards; neither will have all candidates listed.
 We apologize for this confusion.